smartive/giuseppe/README.md

 npm i --save giuseppe
 ```

-If not all `typings` are installed - actually they should, since the postinstall hook
+If not all `typings` are installed for giuseppe
-tells npm to do so - you need to manually install the typings for this package.
+you need to manually install the typings for this package.

 The dependend typings are:
 - `es6-shim`